 These factors combined are precursors for many of the nation’s leading causes of death, including obesity, diabetes, and heart diseases; as well as degenerative brain diseases such as Alzheimer’s and dementia.

 The degree to which lack of sleep is slowly killing our population can therefore not be overstated.
 A concerted effort to achieve better sleep, in terms of both quality and quantity, must therefore be taken to support long-term mental acuity, as well as overall wellness.
+Increasing the amount of sleep one has helps to increase mental sharpness and acuity.

 If you are someone who struggles to get proper sleep, here are some practical strategies you can implement to facilitate a restful night of slumber: